gu-gridh/model-viewer/README.md

 ## Usage

-http://localhost:5173/ directs to the home page http://localhost:5173/potree directs to the point cloud viewer http://localhost:5173/3dhop directs to the 3dhop
+http://localhost:5173/ directs to the Home Page http://localhost:5173/potree directs to the Pointcloud Viewer http://localhost:5173/3dhop directs to the 3dhop

+A sample url would look like http://localhost:5173/potree/?q=tobin93 for Potree links

 ## Installation